A fusion learning method to subgroup analysis of Alzheimer's disease: Simulation studies

 To evaluate the accuracy of the clustering results, we provide three measures: Rand Index (RI) \citep{rand1971objective}, Normalized Mutual Information (NMI) \citep{vinh2010information} and accuracy percentage (\%).
-We define the accuracy percentage (\%) by the proportion of subjects that are correctly identified.
+The accuracy percentage (\%) is defined as the proportion of subjects that are correctly identified.
 These three values are between 0 and 1, with higher values indicating better performance.